userapp-io/twitter-timeline-angularjs/README.md

 The url to the CSS file that you want to apply on the timeline.

 * ``data-tweet-limit``
 Max number of tweets to show.
-For more information on custom attributes, check out the documentation on embedded Twitter timelines: [https://dev.twitter.com/docs/embedded-timelines](https://dev.twitter.com/docs/embedded-timelines).
+For more information on custom attributes, check out the documentation for Embedded Twitter Timelines: [https://dev.twitter.com/docs/embedded-timelines](https://dev.twitter.com/docs/embedded-timelines).